kathy9980/TIF/readme.md

 ```

 ### Example 3.
 TIF with Multiple Computing Cores
-The [bashTIF.sh](https://github.com/kathy9980/TIF/blob/main/HPCJobs/batchTIF.sh) shows how to perform the TIF algorithm with imagery time series on UConn HPC.
-Here's a brief of the script.
+The [bashTIF.sh](https://github.com/kathy9980/TIF/blob/main/HPCJobs/batchTIF.sh) shows how to perform the TIF algorithm with imagery time series on the UConn HPC.
+Here's a brief overview of the script.

 ```bash
 #!/bin/bash